 Currently there are no AZDFI State regulated savings and loan companies operating in Arizona

-AZDFI launched a new internet based encryption e-mail system called Zix to keep your submissions confidential.
+AZDFI has adopted a new internet-based encryption e-mail system called Virtru.
+Virtru will keep your submissions confidential.
 Click HERE for more information.